 With constant emerging incidents in the media where rogue drivers are deliberately causing accidents just to claim on insurance, the need to have a dashboard camera today is a must.
-Dashboard camera or dash cams are a legal solution to protect you against the reckless driving of other motorists.
+Dash cams (Black box) are a legal solution to protect you against the reckless driving of other motorists.

 A dashboard cam system is a small camera that sits on or above your vehicle dashboard and records your journey as you drive.
 During your journey, if there was an accident, the camera would have recorded everything that’s happened.
 This video can then be used in court to settle disputes and above all, if someone was to maliciously cause the accident to claim (such as the “crash for cash” incidents you may have heard about!); you will not end up out-of-pocket or lose your no-claims.